Special Consideration

 Physical and/or Mental Illness Documentation

 It is important to note that a standard medical certificate will likely be deemed ineligible for Special Consideration.
 This is because it lacks the specific details about your situation for the University to decide what to do to help you.
 If your circumstances are related to physical or mental health issues, the recommended documentation is an Health Professional Report (HPR) Form.
 There are two kinds of HPR forms, so make sure you pick the right one for your application (either Special Consideration or Ongoing Support).
-These forms are designed to help your health care practitioner to supply the details required by SEDS to assess the application as eligible or not.
+These forms are designed to help your health care practitioner supply the details required by the Special Consideration Team or SEDS Team to assess the application as eligible or not (depending on whether you are applying for special consideration or ongoing support).

 You will notice the form does not leave much space for your practitioner to detail your illness – that’s because they only need to say you are unwell or suffering a condition.
 The important parts on the form are: